conp-pcno-training/SDC-LOSSLESS-QC/_episodes/02-running_QC_script.md

     ```

     > ## Note
-    > If you are using an older version of MATLAB (pre-2014b), you may need to set the default figure renderer to OpenGL:
+    > If you are using an older version of MATLAB (pre-2014b), you may need to set the default figure renderer to OpenGL by typing the following into the command window:
     > ```matlab
-    >> set(0,'DefaultFigureRenderer','OpenGL');
+    >>> set(0,'DefaultFigureRenderer','OpenGL');
     ```
     >
     > {: .source}